hadronized/blog/post_mortem_revision_2017.md

 ## Compositing

-This is will appear in both the pros. and cons.
+This is will appear as both pros. and cons.
 Compositing, in spectra, is implemented via the concept of *nodes*.
 A node is just an algebraic data structure that contains *something* that can be connected to *another thing* to compose a render.
 For instance, you get find nodes of type *render*, *color*, *texture*, *fullscreen effects* and *composite* – the latter is used to mix